War against Sigismund: Decisive events

 The losing Swedes quickly withdrew to their camp at Mem Castle.
 The losses amounted to 300 men, but the loss of prestige hurt Charles the most.
-He felt himself extra humiliated by Sigismund's magnanimous behaviour.
+He felt himself further humiliated by Sigismund's magnanimous behaviour.
 The strain grew so big that the normally stubborn Charles wanted to abdicate and escape the country with his family.
 A few senior officers managed to persuade Charles to stay, however.

 The negotiations were resumed and they led to a two-day ceasefire.
 During these days, there was plenty of maneuvering among the forces.
 Sigismund summoned more soldiers from Poland, at the same time as the Swedish navy sailed towards the coast.
 The King was in charge of the situation until the Swedish navy, commanded by Joachim Scheel, anchored outside Stegeborg.
 Because of unfavorable winds, they had not been able to do this before.
 But once they had got there, the tables turned again.
 Since Scheel brought with him new forces, Charles could raise the stakes in the negotiations.
 The navy also blocked any reinforcements to Sigismund from Poland.

 Sigismund immediately felt threatened and treated the blockade as a declaration of war.
 For this reason, he and the Poles left Stegeborg on September 20 to march on Linköping.
 Duke Charles's army immediately followed.
 The night of September 25 minor detachments skirmished with each other.

 The morning of September 25, 1598 the armies clashed in a major engagement at the Battle of Stångebro.
 Charles offered talks again but attacked in a mist while Sigismund's men were withdrawing to their camp, which resulted in only the mercenaries fighting since his Swedes refused to fight.
 Duke Charles won a decisive victory which forced Sigismund to agree to harsh terms.
 Charles demanded that the King send home his entire army, but that he himself was to stay and await a Parliament.
 Also, a number of Swedes who had sided with Sigismund, including his Council supporters, were captured.
 These were later executed in the Linköping Bloodbath of 1600.

 The agreement was sealed with a dinner between Charles and Sigismund in Linköping Castle.
 The King, who was under pressure, fearing for his life without his army and having realised that he had lost the political battle, fled during the coming days to Poland in late 1598.
 At the same time as the peace treaty was being signed in Linköping, conflicts were taking place in Dalarna.
 There, a pro-Sigismund bailiff, Jacob Näf, had tried to raise up the Dalecarlians against Duke Charles.
 Chaos ensued.
 Näf was executed, and the Dalecarlians set out on the so-called Neaf Campaign (1598), burning and killing down to Brunnbäck ferry.
 In Västergötland, Carl Carlsson Gyllenhielm, illegitimate son of Duke Charles, defeated the rebellion.